swayos/swayos.github.io/README.md

 }
 ```

-## Setting default terminal and browser

-Edit sway confing at /home/youruser/.config/sway/conifg, modify $terminal and $browser constant values

-## To be done :

-- visual input source selector
-- visual display brightness slider
-- better looking bluetooth/wifi ui, maybe connmangtk?
-- replace Nautilus with Zen Files when it is mature enough or add as an alternative
-- unified wifi/bluetooth/shutdown UI popup like in MacOS/Gnome?

-## Why google chrome instead of chromium?

-SwayOS's intention is to create a user-friendly tiling window manager experience for less experienced users/switchers, and for that Libreoffice and Google sync enabled chrome is mandatory.
-Spotify and netflix are also a reason.

-## How to change display brightness

-- brightness keys
-- move mouse over lcd pecentage in status bar and scroll

-## What applications do yoy propose for multimedia work?

-- shotcut
-- gimp
-- steam

-## Don't forget to check for updates regularly!

-## How to make a specific program open in a floating window always?

-Enable the program to be a floating in sway config.

-## Where can I see all my installed applciations?

-Launch app store, under Installed you see all programs your system have and among them there are your desktop apps.

-## Hardinfo starts from the hardware icons in the status bar but won't start from terminal, why?

-You have to tell it to use X11 mode with 'GDK_BACKEND=x11 hardinfo'

-cups, wdisplays, qt gtk2

-## TODO ##

-setups all keyboards and touchpads with defaults in sway config

-## Recommended programs installable from app store ##

-hardinfo for hardware information
-tlp for energy saving features
-gimp for image processing
-shotcut for video editing
-nvidia for nvidia/nvidia-intel hybrid gpus
-ati for ati/ati-intel hybrud gpus
-noisetorch for noise cancellation during meetings
-qemu and virt-manager for virtualization

-Photoshop -> GIMP
-Illustrator -> Inkscape
-After Effects -> Natron
-Premiere Pro - Davinci Resolve
-Adobe XD -> Figma
-Cinema 4D/3DS Max -> Blender

-# Chrome says its out of date #

-Open a terminal, type yay -S google-chrome
+- How to set default terminal and browser
+- Edit sway confing at ~/.config/sway/conifg, modify $terminal and $browser constant values

+- Why google chrome instead of chromium?
+- SwayOS's intention is to create a user-friendly tiling window manager experience for less experienced users/switchers, and for that Libreoffice and Google sync enabled chrome is mandatory, spotify and netflix are also a reason.

+- How to change display brightness
+- with brightness keys
+- by moving mouse over lcd pecentage in status bar and scroll

+- What applications do you propose for multimedia work?
+- Photoshop -> GIMP
+- Illustrator -> Inkscape
+- After Effects -> Natron
+- Premiere Pro - Davinci Resolve
+- Adobe XD -> Figma
+- Cinema 4D/3DS Max -> Blender

+- What applications do you propose to make SwayOS experience better?
+- hardinfo for hardware information
+- tlp for energy saving features
+- nvidia for nvidia/nvidia-intel hybrid gpus
+- ati for ati/ati-intel hybrud gpus
+- noisetorch for noise cancellation during meetings
+- qemu and virt-manager for virtualization

+- What do you propose for gaming
+- steam, enable proton in settings and you can play 95% of all windows games

+- Where can I see all my installed applciations?
+- Launch app store, under Installed you see all programs your system have and among them there are your desktop apps.

+- How to make a specific program open in a floating window always?
+- Enable the program to be a floating in sway config.

+- Chrome says its out of date
+- Open the app store, open preferences, go to third-party, Enable AUR support and enable check for updates